AMReX-Codes/amrex/Docs/JOSS/paper.md

 is also support for more user-specific algorithms such as asynchronous filling of ghost cells across multiple ranks, including interpolation of data in space and time.

-In addition, AMReX has support for fork-join functionality that allows the user to divide an AMReX-based application run's  MPI ranks into subgroups (i.e. fork) and assign each subgroup an independent task to compute in parallel with each other.
+In addition, AMReX has support for fork-join functionality.
+During a run of an AMReX-based application, the user can divide the MPI ranks into subgroups (i.e. fork) and assign each subgroup an independent task to compute in parallel with each other.
 After all of the forked child tasks complete, they synchronize (i.e. join), and the parent task continues execution as before.
 The fork-join operation can also be invoked in a nested fashion, creating a hierarchy of fork-join operations, where each fork further subdivides the ranks of a task into child tasks.